jnbli/Email-Draft-Duplicator/README.md

 - [X] Fix home card not updating when user goes back to it from the success card.
 - [X] Fix bug in which the start card selection input resets if user goes back to it.
 - [X] Fix card navigation not resetting if the user is redirected to the start card after removing all drafts.
+- [X] Fix bug: if the user goes back to the start card after the success card and selects a higher frequency of drafts to duplicate and refreshes the start card, the prior frequency overwrites what the user just selected.